Feilong-Agent/OneVision-Encoder/README.md

 ### Video Processing Pipeline

-The visualization below demonstrates our complete video processing pipeline.
-The animation shows four key stages: (1) Original Video - a continuous 64-frame stream capturing the full temporal context, (2) Uniform Frame Sampling - traditional approach selecting 4-8 evenly-spaced frames, which is simple but lossy and misses inter-frame motion, (3) Temporal Saliency Detection - analysis of all 64 frames to identify regions with high temporal information such as motion, appearance changes, and semantic events, and (4) Codec-Style Patch Extraction - extraction of only the salient patches in zigzag order, achieving 75-98% compression while preserving temporal dynamics.
+The visualization below illustrates four different video processing pipelines.
+(1) Original Video: a continuous 64-frame sequence that preserves the complete temporal context.
+(2) Uniform Frame Sampling: a conventional strategy that selects 4–8 evenly spaced frames; while simple and efficient, it is inherently lossy and fails to capture fine-grained inter-frame motion.
+(3) Temporal Saliency Detection: a global analysis of all 64 frames to identify regions rich in temporal information, including motion patterns, appearance variations, and semantic events.
+(4) Codec-Style Patch Extraction: selective extraction of the temporally salient patches in a zigzag order, achieving 75–98% compression while retaining critical temporal dynamics.

 <div align="center">
 <table>